Keaton-Brewster/PowerPagesToolKit/README.md

 # Core Modules

-### DOMNodeReference
+### PowerPagesElement

 A powerful class for managing DOM elements with automatic value synchronization and event handling.

 #### Basic Usage

-DOMNodeReferences are instantiated with the help of the following factory function: `createRef`
+PowerPagesElements are instantiated with the help of the following factory function: `createRef`

 ```typescript
 createRef(